 The point 9, that says ‘Increasing Age’ is one factor of heart disease almost nullifies Sen’s claim that increased heart disease in males is due to undernourishment of their mothers.
 In fact, the lifestyle issues mentioned above (like high cholesterol, smoking, unhealthy eating etc.) clearly signifies that males develop the risk of heart disease only at an adult age and malnourishment of their mothers has nothing to do with this problem.

-From this international perspective on coronary heart disease (CHD) it becomes clear that in industrialized nations this is more prevalent and hence researchers think that there are more factors to CHD than just biological factors.
-They also found men’s lifestyle related problems like smoking and drinking and taking up stressful jobs make them prone to such life threatening diseases compared to women.
+From this international perspective on coronary heart disease (CHD), it becomes clear that in industrialized nations this is more prevalent and hence researchers think that there are more factors to CHD than just biological factors.
+They also found men’s lifestyle-related problems like smoking and drinking and taking up stressful jobs make them prone to such life-threatening diseases compared to women.
 This study too does not relate high heart disease rate among men to be related to the ill-health of their mothers.

-To understand if the issue of death of male babies, we need to understand the cause of death of male fetus during pregnancy and then during their infancy (under 5 years of age).
+To understand if the issue of death of male babies, we need to understand the cause of death of a male fetus during pregnancy and then during their infancy (under 5 years of age).
 This is the period when mother’s health can significantly affect a child’s health.

-Death of male fetus
+Death of the male fetus

-To understand Barth Syndrome better that indeed causes death of male fetus we need to see this report by the medicinal researchers published in 2010.
+To understand Barth Syndrome better that indeed causes the death of male fetus we need to see this report by the medicinal researchers published in 2010.
 This report states

 “Barth Syndrome (BTHS) is an X-linked multisystem disorder usually diagnosed in infancy and characterized by cardiac problems…”

 This study shows that a predominant cause (still unidentified) may be BTHS and also confirms that it has roots in gene mutation.
-So certain families have history of death of only male fetus due to heart disease because of BTHS.
+So certain families have a history of the death of only male fetus due to heart disease because of BTHS.
 However, the root cause of that seems to be mutation and not patriarchal oppression (like not giving nutritious food to mother or discriminating against her etc.) because these mothers could give birth to healthy female babies.

 Death of infants